Giraffe conservation alert!

 How are giraffes doing in the wild?

 In recent years, conservation scientists have been assessing how many giraffes there are in the wild.
-To their surprise they are finding that there are far fewer giraffes than they had thought there were.
+To their surprise they are finding that there are far fewer giraffes than they had expected.

 There are probably around 400,000–500,000 elephants in Africa, but fewer than 100,000 giraffes.
 The number of giraffes left in the wild is roughly equal to the population size of a medium-sized city in the USA, such as Ann Arbor, MI, Cedar Rapids, IA, or Springfield, IL.